 How long does dental bonding last?

-Teeth bonding usually lasts from 3 up to 10 years.
-Some habits, such as clenching your teeth, chewing on pens or ice can significantly shorten the lifespan of resin bonding.
+Teeth bonding typically lasts between 3 and 10 years.
+Some habits, such as clenching your teeth or chewing on pens or ice, can significantly shorten the lifespan of resin bonding.

 Is it safe to do tooth bonding at home?

-There are a couple of tooth bonding kits available on the market.
-They’re safe to use, but keep in mind that DIY treatment is suitable only for the most minor cases.
+There are several tooth bonding kits available on the market.
+They are safe to use, but keep in mind that DIY treatment is suitable only for the most minor cases.
 The effects last much shorter - up to a few months.

-Additionally, be prepared for imperfect aesthetics, while dental bonding done with specialized tools is hard to distinguish from natural teeth.
+Additionally, be prepared for imperfect aesthetics, as dental bonding done with specialized tools is often difficult to distinguish from natural teeth.

 Is tooth bonding painful?

-A dentist works on the surface of a tooth, so the procedure itself is not painful at all.
-However, if as a result of decay or a large chip the inner layers of the tooth have become exposed, you may need anesthesia.
+A dentist works on the surface of a tooth, so the procedure itself is generally not painful.
+However, if, as a result of decay or a large chip, the inner layers of the tooth have become exposed, you may need anesthesia.

 How does dental bonding compare to veneers?

 Teeth bonding works well on a small scale, while veneers can cover a bigger surface.
 For this reason, veneers require more tooth preparation and enamel reduction.
 Another difference is the material.
-Porcelain veneers are twice as durable as bonding - they can last up to 20 years.
-They are also stain-resistant, so the color won’t change over time.
+Porcelain veneers are twice as durable as bonding, lasting up to 20 years.
+They are also stain-resistant, so the color will not change over time.

 Does dental bonding look natural?

 Yes.
-The dentist will use a color chart to choose the shade of resin that will closely match your natural teeth.
+The dentist will use a color chart to select the shade of resin that closely matches your natural teeth.
 If done well, this restoration is barely noticeable.

 References